Infant mauled by dog in Noida society dies, locals protest | Science-Environment

 On Tuesday, the police lodged a general diary case in the matter, officials said.
 The child died around 11 pm on Monday and the police case was lodged around 3 am on Tuesday, they added.

+According to the officials, the infant was the fourth and youngest child of the couple.

-Among the protestors was a group of a women who sat on a road outside the society and raised slogans against the local Noida Authority.
+The episode prompted a brief protest outside the society by locals, who raised slogans against the Noida Authority.
+Among the protestors was a group of women who occupied a road stretch, seeking accountability of officials over the stray dog menace in the area.

-A senior Noida Authority official said, ''We are coordinating with residential societies and dog shelters to check the menace of dog bites.''
+Noida Authority's officer on special duty Indu Prakash Singh said they were coordinating with residential societies and dog shelters to check the menace of dog bites.

+In the wake of the protest, the authority also caught over a dozen stray dogs from the area. ''Noida Authority is working on setting up four shelter homes for dogs.
+These shelter homes will come up within a month and help check the stray dog menace in Noida,'' he said.

+On average, Noida Authority gets 8-10 calls daily related to stray dog menace, including biting incidents, and for demands on increasing sterilisation of such canines, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)